DeveloperCielo/developercielo.github.io/_i18n/en/_posts/webservice/2015-03-25-webservice-1.5.md

 All E-Commerce customers who are **Payment Facilitators, as required by the flags and Central Bank** must submit new fields in **transactional messaging**.
 Cielo will transmit the information to the flags through transactional messaging at the time of authorization.

-The new fields are contained within the Payment Facilitator node.
-In addition to the fields of this new node, facilitators will also have to send the softdescriptor field of the payment node.
+The new fields are contained within the **&lt;subcredenciador&gt;** tag.
+In addition to the fields in this new node, facilitators will also have to send the **&lt;soft-descriptor&gt;** tag.
 Below is an example of sending and reply.

 <aside class="warning"><b>Attention: We emphasize that information shouldn't be submitted before February 20, 2020, as there is a risk of losing transactions.</b></aside>